learn-co-curriculum/dsc-intro-to-probability/README.md

 While conducting an endless stream of experiments, the relative frequency by which an event will happen becomes a fixed number.

-Let's denote an event $E$, and $P(E)$ the probability of $E$ occurring.
+Let's denote an event by $E$, and the _probability_ of the event $E$ occurring by $P(E)$.
 Next, let $n$ be the number of conducted experiments, and $S(n)$ the count of "successful" experiments (i.e. the times that event $E$ happened).
 The formal definition of probability as a relative frequency is given by:

 $$P(E) = \lim_{n\rightarrow\infty} \dfrac{S{(n)}}{n}$$

 This is the basis of a frequentist statistical interpretation: an event's probability is the ratio of the positive trials to the total number of trials as we repeat the process infinitely.

 For example, the probability of rolling a 5 on a 6 sided dice is the limit of the successes to trials as the number of trials goes to infinity.

-In the early 20th century, Kolmogorov and Von Mises came up with 3 axioms that further expand on the idea of probability.

 ###  Probability axioms

-The three axioms are
+In the early 20th century, Kolmogorov and Von Mises came up with three axioms that further expand on the idea of probability.
+The three axioms are:

 #### 1. Positivity